2i2c-org/team-compass/practices.md

 ## Todos, project plans and management

-2i2c uses [the Handbook Projects page](projects.md) to keep track of the major projects that it is working on.
+2i2c uses [the Team Compass Projects page](projects.md) to keep track of the major projects that it is working on.
 That page has links to the location of project-specific to-do lists, deliverables, etc.

 More organization-specific discussion and items we track can also be found in [the private 2i2c `meta` repository](https://github.com/2i2c-org/meta).

-Generally speaking the daily specifics of activity on a project are recorded *outside* of the handbook, as they are more dynamic.
-The important thing is that the handbook make it clear *where* to find this information, and that the information is kept up-to-date for all.
+Generally speaking the daily specifics of activity on a project are recorded *outside* of the team compass, as they are more dynamic.
+The important thing is that the team compass make it clear *where* to find this information, and that the information is kept up-to-date for all.

 ## Team Conversation